ArcaEge/embedded-engine/README.md

 - Sprites
   - Collisions
 - 3D??
-- Async on the RP2040 side
+- Async on the RP2040 side?
 - Loading games from SD card??
+- Doom port (probably only for WASM because RAM limitations, but pico could work with a little optimising) - game engine in a game engine???

 ## Pinout